 Request Free Information on Phlebotomy Training Near You!

-Should You Become a Phlebotomy Technician?
+Should You Go to School to Become a Plebotomist?

-Right out of the gate, few people are likely to know what a phlebotomy tech or phlebotomist is.
-The basic definition is a health care professional who draws blood from patients.
+First of all, few people are likely to know what a phlebotomy tech or phlebotomist is.
+The short answer is a health care professional whose job is to draw blood.
 We will go into more depth later.
-So of course anyone who decides to enter this profession must be OK around blood and needles.
-And if you are nervous in hospitals or other Stratford CT medical environments, well this job may not be the best choice for you.
-And now let’s talk about the patients.
-Phlebotomy Techs tend to work with nervous people who don’t like needles or having their blood taken.
-And because many medical facilities are open around the clock, you will probably be required to work weekends, evenings and, you guessed it even on holidays.
-But if you can handle the hours and the blood and needles, and if you enjoy helping people and are compassionate and very patient, this may be the right job for you.
+So naturally anyone who chooses this profession must be OK around blood and needles.
+And if you are nervous in hospitals or other Sterling CT medical facilities, well this profession probably is not right for you.
+And then there are the patients.
+Phlebotomists often work around nervous people who hate needles or having a blood sample drawn.
+And because many medical facilities are open 24 hours, you may be expected to work weekends, nights and even on holidays.
+But if you can handle the hours and the blood and needles, and if you enjoy interacting with people and are compassionate and very patient, this could be the right job for you.